Manquia/Distillery/Control.md

 foreach 1..5   // for each index starting at 1 rising to 5 (1,2,3,4,5)
 { ... }        // evaluate scope with index until all selected index have run.
 ```

 **Example**: foreach (item in container)
 ```
 foreach (item in Container) // for each item in the container, (defaults to order when possible) @See types.md: iterators for more details
 { ... }                     // run scope with every item in the container.
 ```

 **Example**: for(init;cond;loop)

-- "init" expression will run ONLY once upon entering the "for" statement
+* init: expression will run ONLY once upon entering the "for" statement
-- "loop" expression will run after the scope has finished.
+* loop: expression will run after the loop scope has finished.
-- "cond" conditional expression will run after loop's scope, while true, the scope will run again.
+* cond: conditional expression will run after loop's scope, while true, the scope will run again.
 ```
 for(init;cond;loop) // when cond is true,
 { ... }             // then this scope will run.